SkyProtocol-org/skyprotocol/README.md

   done
 ```

-Use each of these addresses to get funds at the faucet:
+Use each of these addresses to get funds at the Cardano preview network faucet:
 https://faucet.preview.world.dev.cardano.org/basic-faucet

 You may have to wait a few minutes between attempts, and/or